 In 2013, Giambrone’s name was withdrawn from the Solicitor Registration Authority’s Register of European Lawyers over ‘accounting irregularities’ in connection with this case.
-In 2017, the Court of Appeal found the firm liable for the full consequences of their failure to advise prospective clients of the risks, including the risk of mafia involvement.
-Indeed, the judge at the time, Lord Justice Jackson, stated ‘Giambrone knew perfectly well about Mafia activities affecting all sectors in Calabria, including the construction sector’.
+In 2017, the Court of Appeal found the firm liable for the full consequences of its failure to advise prospective clients of the risks, including the risk of mafia involvement.
+Indeed, the judge at the time, Lord Justice Jackson, stated that ‘Giambrone knew perfectly well about mafia activities affecting all sectors in Calabria, including the construction sector’.

 But is this evidence of a growing ’Ndrangheta presence in this country?
 This is harder to say.
 What can be proven in a court of law is not always the same as what is known by investigators.
 And this is where we arrive at the crucial issue: the functioning of the criminal justice system in the UK.

 So, when we ask whether the mafia is present in the UK or not, in reality the question is a little different.
 What one wants to know – sometimes morbidly – are the eye-catching stories, the ‘hidden’ secrets: but when it comes to the mafia, the only important reality is the judicial one.
 The rest is merely suggestive intuition: chatter, which seldom leads to strategic responses from institutions.
 There are no British judicial truths beyond those few facts that have reached this country as the run-off from investigations conducted in Italy, just like in the case of Operation Metropolis.
 But that is not to definitely state that the ’Ndrangheta is not active in the UK.